-This healthy Vegan White Bean Chili is so hearty and filling, even the carnivores will be asking for more!
-This creamy chili is gluten-free and dairy-free, and it’s loaded with green chiles, potatoes, corn, white beans, and just the right amount of kick.
+This Vegan White Bean Chili is so hearty and filling, even the carnivores will be asking for more!
+It’s loaded with green chiles, potatoes, corn, white beans, and just the right amount of kick.

 - 2 tablespoons olive oil

 - 1 small white onion, diced

 - ½ jalapeño pepper, seeded and minced, you can use the whole pepper for a spicier chili

 - 3 garlic cloves, minced